Quadratic Base Change and the Analytic Continuation of the Asai L-function: A new Trace formula approach: Number-theoretic lemmas

-Now, by the above argument, there exists some $m \in O_{\mathbf{K}}$ such that But this implies which implies $m \in \Z.$ Now if we take its clear \eqref{eq:xi} changes $\xi \to \xi +\gamma c,$ and the rest of the argument follows analogously.
+Now if we take its clear \eqref{eq:xi} changes $\xi \to \xi +\gamma c,$ and the rest of the argument follows analogously.
 Therefore equivalence classes map to equivalence classes.
 This proves the surjectivity and hence the bijection. \end{proof}